Raziur306/trading-bot/README.md

-# ALPACA & Gemini ML Stock Trading Bot
+# GEMINI POWERED ALPACA Stock Trading Bot
-This GitHub repository hosts a stock trading bot leveraging ALPACA and Gemini ML.
+This GitHub repository hosts a Gemini Powered stock trading bot using ALPACA.
 The bot operates by analyzing market news and events to inform trading decisions.